 Best Tasting Protein Bars

-Winner – Naturya Berry Bar
+Best Tasting Runner Up – Naturya Berry Bar

 The Naturya Berry Bar is wonderfully and creatively flavoured.
 Generous infusions of golden berries and goji berries offer a charismatic combination of tartness and sweetness.
 This bar delivers memorable flavor unlike any other bar.
 The texture is surprisingly creamy too, all round lovely.